piro-piyush/Netflix-clone/README.md

 This project is a starting point for a Flutter

-A few resources to get you started if this is your first Flutterject:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codela
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)